 Stepper motors operate without the need for feedback, so they require fewer components to operate.
 This is why they're more cost-effective.
 Servo motors require feedback and operate in a PID loop, therefore more components are necessary.
 Closed-loop systems can offer benefits that open-loop systems cannot.

-Closed-loop feedback allows more efficient current control, which affects efficiency and performance.
+Closed-loop feedback allows more efficient current control, which affects motor temperature and performance.

 In the graph below, we plot the temperature rise against the operating duty cycle [%] of a motor.
 Notice how the temperature rises with operating duty.
 This is important because the service life of a motor is determined by its bearing grease life, and the bearing grease life depends on temperature.